-- You no longer have Medicare Part A and/or Part B. You must have either Part A or Part B.) - You move out of the United States, District of Columbia, Puerto Rico, Guam, the US Virgin Islands, Northern Mariana Islands, or American Samoa for more than 12 months. - You become incarcerated. - You are no longer a United States citizen or lawfully present within the service area. - You lie about, or withhold information about, other insurance you have that provides prescription drug coverage. - You intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan. - You continuously behave in a way that is disruptive and makes it difficult for us to provide care for you and other members of our plan. - We cannot make you leave our plan for this reason unless we get permission from Medicare first. - You let someone else use your member ID card to get prescription drugs. - If we end your coverage because of this reason, Medicare may have your case investigated by the Inspector General. - You do not pay any applicable plan premiums as required by County of Orange. - We must notify you in writing to end your membership. - You no longer meet the County of Orange eligibility requirements.
+- You must have Part B. - You move out of the United States, District of Columbia, Puerto Rico, Guam, the US Virgin Islands, Northern Mariana Islands, or American Samoa for more than 12 months. - You become incarcerated. - You are no longer a United States citizen or lawfully present within the service area. - You lie about, or withhold information about, other insurance you have that provides prescription drug coverage. - You intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan. - You continuously behave in a way that is disruptive and makes it difficult for us to provide care for you and other members of our plan. - We cannot make you leave our plan for this reason unless we get permission from Medicare first. - You let someone else use your member ID card to get prescription drugs. - If we end your coverage because of this reason, Medicare may have your case investigated by the Inspector General. - You do not pay any applicable plan premiums as required by County of Orange. - We must notify you in writing to end your membership. - You no longer meet the County of Orange eligibility requirements.